 When can I buy Great Yorkshire Show tickets in advance?

-Advance online ticket sales commence from 1 March 2016 and cease on 6 July 2016, with e-ticket sales ending on 10 July 2016.
-Click here to find details on ticket prices and outlets.
+Advance online ticket sales commence from 1 March 2017.
+Click here to find details on ticket prices.

 How do I find the entry closing dates?

 This information can be found in the Livestock & Entries section, where all the entry closing dates are listed.
 Schedules and Entry Forms are also available for download from these pages.

 Members are courteously reminded that access to the Members' areas at the Great Yorkshire Show requires appropriate dress, i.e. smart attire (no shorts and T-shirts).
 Your co-operation in this matter is greatly appreciated.

 Can I use a drone at the Great Yorkshire Show?